8249-Fingerprint Technician I

 17. Performs other related duties as assigned.

-Knowledge of: inked impression procedures and fingerprint classification procedures according to Henry System of classification in order to identify fingerprint pattern types.
+Knowledge of: Inked impression procedures and fingerprint classification procedures according to Henry System of classification in order to identify fingerprint pattern types.

-Ability to: communicate orally on a one-to-one basis for the purpose of obtaining and receiving information, write in a clear, concise and logical manner to complete forms and to draft correspondence, type 25 WPM using computer keyboard/typewriter to input and retrieve data and to complete forms, interact effectively and courteously with the general public and other law enforcement personnel and prisoners, maintain self-control in stressful and/or hostile situations.
+Ability or Skill to: Communicate orally on a one-to-one basis for the purpose of obtaining and receiving information, write in a clear, concise and logical manner to complete forms and to draft correspondence, type 25 WPM using computer keyboard/typewriter to input and retrieve data and to complete forms, interact effectively and courteously with the general public and other law enforcement personnel and prisoners, maintain self-control in stressful and/or hostile situations.

 Completion of a one semester college level accredited course in classification and identification of fingerprints with a minimum grade of "C" or equivalent or completion of a formal on-the-job training course in fingerprint identification with a governmental law enforcement agency; AND